VMOnGit/Python-for-Basic-ML/Anomalies and Data Analysis/Feed_Back_Analysis.md

 ## Since we have completed EDA we move on to *creating, training and predicting* a K-Means clustering model

-# Creating a K-Means model
+# Creating a K-Means model using scikit-learn or `sklearn`
 For a K-Means clustering model, we need to identify the ideal amount of centroids to have the best output characteristics.
 There are 2 methods to identify this:
 - Shoulder method
    - The shoulder method is a quicker, older method to find the ideal number  of centroids for a K-Means clustering algorithm.